Barclays 28th Annual Global Healthcare Conference

 Clinical development and data disclosures

-• Frontline metastatic breast cancer regimen selection will prioritize tolerability, with disclosure expected in 2026; efficacy is supported by prior studies.
+• Frontline metastatic breast cancer regimen selection will prioritize tolerability, with data disclosure expected in 2026; efficacy is supported by prior studies.

 Competitive landscape and differentiation